 Blue Blue Japan

 Emanating authenticity, Blue Blue makes indigo-dyed products unlike most garments you are likely to have seen.
-With strong roots in the field of denim manufacturing, the Japanese label has offered up a selection of apparel dyed in rich indigo tones for AW14.
+With strong roots in the field of denim manufacturing, the Japanese label has offered up a selection of apparel dyed in rich indigo tones.
 The story starts in Tokyo at a retail space named Okura, which initially purveyed antique items before transitioning toward carefully crafted ready-to-wear clothing made using natural dyes.
 The art of dying is centrally important to Blue Blue's brand direction; pure organic indigo is utilized to achieve a nuanced fading effect, while each product is intended to "grow" as it is worn.
 Up to 15 dips will result in deep indigo saturation, as for a lighter tone only 3-4 dips are needed.
 The dye has transformed into a means of expression for Blue Blue, thereby symbolizing the importance of this age-old practice.